nour609/QurtabaHouseFinanceApproval/README.md

 # Qurtaba House Finance Approval App

 ## Description
 The Qurtaba House Finance Approval App is a Java application designed to facilitate the process of obtaining approval letters for financing a house.
-The app allows Qurtaba members to participate in quarterly competitions to obtain approval letters announced by Qurtaba for each quarter.
+The app allows Qurtaba memberResponse to participate in quarterly competitions to obtain approval letters announced by Qurtaba for each quarter.

 ## Features
 - **User Authentication**: Members can log in using their credentials to access the application.
 - **Quarterly Announcement Display**: The application displays the announcementRequest of the number of approval letters available for financing a house for each quarter.
 - **Participation Submission**: Members can submit their participation for a specific quarter by entering their membership ID.
-- **Random Selection**: The system performs a random selection of members from the pool of participants to allocate approval letters.
+- **Random Selection**: The system performs a random selection of memberResponse from the pool of participants to allocate approval letters.
-- **Notification**: Notifies selected members about the approval of their application for financing.
+- **Notification**: Notifies selected memberResponse about the approval of their application for financing.

 ## How to Use
 1. **Compile**: Compile the Java source code files.